In this article:

 Here are some excerpts from reviews submitted by real customers on Trustpilot, a third-party review site:

 Aura’s pricing plans are transparent and straightforward.
 Simply choose how many people you want to protect, and you’ll have access to essentially all of the same features.
-Also, Aura’s prices won’t increase after your first year (unlike many other services, such as LifeLock with Norton 360).
+All annual plans include a 60-day money back guarantee so you can see if Aura is right for you before you commit.

 Note: Aura’s family plan also includes family-specific safety features, such as child identity theft protection, parental controls, and up to $5 million in identity theft insurance.